Table of Contents

 In cases that are inoperable, or if preservation of ovarian function is not the goal, primary radiotherapy is also indicated for smaller carcinomas because this is equivalent to the operation.

 Postoperative irradiation is indicated when the carcinoma cannot be completely obliterated by surgery.

 Complications of radiation therapy may include: colpitis, cystitis, proctitis, dyspareunia, fistula (vagina-bladder, vagina-rectum), and loss of ovarian function.

 Chemotherapy for cervical cancer

 In contrast to other genital carcinomas (e.g., ovarian carcinoma), cervical carcinoma is less responsive to chemotherapy.
 In stage IVB, palliative systemic therapy is the means of choice.

 Neoadjuvant chemotherapy can be used to reduce the tumor size (down-staging) prior to surgery or irradiation.

 Tumor aftercare in case of cervical cancer

-For aftercare, the current guidelines recommend the following:
+For aftercare, the current guidelines recommend:

 Control of tumor markers (SCC, CEA) is not recommended due to a lack of evidence.